21 Analysis of Kinetics Data from a PFR

 One approach to this test is to measure the conversion at varying fluid velocities with a fixed amount of catalyst and plot the conversion versus the residence time.
 The experiment is then repeated using a different amount of catalyst.
 In the absence of mass transfer limitations, the plots should superimpose.
 An alternative approach is to measure the conversion with a given amount of catalyst and at a given fluid flow rate.
 The conversion is then measured again using a different amount of catalyst, but with a flow rate that gives the same residence time as in the first experiment.
 In the absence of external mass transfer limitations, the conversions should be equal.
 Care should be taken in applying this test, however, because at the very low Reynolds numbers that are often used in laboratory reactors, the mass transfer coefficient depends very weakly upon the fluid velocity (Chambers and Boudart 1966).

 When external mass transfer limitations are very severe, a first-order rate expression, Equation 21.2, will be found to fit the experimental data very well.
 In this case it is more appropriate to refer to Equation 21.2 as the apparent rate expression because the rate it refers to is the rate of external mass transfer and not the rate of reaction.
 The true rate expression can be first-order, but when external mass transfer limitations are severe, the apparent activation energy, \(E\), will be very low (≲ 10 to 15 kJ mol-1).
 True reaction rates typically have activation energies that are greater than this.
 This can serve as a warning indicator when kinetics data are being analyzed.
 If the reaction kinetics are observed to change to first order and the activation energy is simultaneously observed to become small, the kinetics data may contain experiments where external transport limitations existed.
-There are also computational tests for external transport limitations that can be applied (Mears 1971; Satterfield 1980; Wheeler 1951).
+There are also computational tests for external transport limitations that can be applied to test for external gradients (Mears 1971; Satterfield 1980; Wheeler 1951).

 \[ r=k_0\exp{\left( \frac{-E}{RT} \right)}C_i \tag{21.2}\]